h8d13/VHS-To-Digital/README.md

 ![Adapter](/sc.png)

-If you have mini cassettes you can also buy this
+If you have mini cassettes (VHS-C) you can also buy this:

 ![51CZxvAMGyL _AC_SL1200_](https://github.com/user-attachments/assets/05471ee0-eb78-4cec-968c-aa8499628a15)

 This will also determine the color quality: SCART is RBG compatible making the images quite crisp!